Table of Contents

 var filtered = query.Where(spec);

-A repository can accept a specification without learning any business details:
+A repository can therefore accept the named rule without learning the rule itself:

 using System.Threading;